All Products

 text

-The table to which data was written in the first query among queries that have the same primary key value in an aggregation period.
+The table to which the SQL statement of the first query with the same primary key in an aggregation period writes data.

 table_read